BlockResearchGroup/compas-RV/gitbook/examples/historical-typologies/cross-vault.md

 **Command:** `RV_tna_horizontal` > `Iterations` > `3000`

 Set the iteration to 3000 to reach the horizontal equilibrium.
-Traversal edges collapses and only diagonal and perpendicular to the squares edges are visible.
+Traversal edges collapses and only diagonal and perpendicular to the square edges are visible.

 <figure><img src="../../.gitbook/assets/examples_cross_vault_5.png" alt=""><figcaption></figcaption></figure>